Frustrating Widower Quirks

-What do you do when you're dating a widower whose adult daughter controls his life?
-Relationship coach Abel Keogh has the answer.
+What do you do about a widower who's stuck in his ways?
+Relationship coach and widower expert Abel Keogh has the answer.

 Help!
 My Heart and Mind are Hijacked by the Widower's Past Life